Cosby5/All-My-Stars/README.md

 - [pixelbender/go-stun](https://github.com/pixelbender/go-stun) - Go implementation of STUN, TURN and ICE Protocols
 - [hashicorp/go-getter](https://github.com/hashicorp/go-getter) - Package for downloading things from a string URL using a variety of protocols.
 - [tmthrgd/tlsdebug](https://github.com/tmthrgd/tlsdebug) - A package to assist in debugging TLS connections.
 It provides a method to extract the ClientHello message from a TLS connection.
-- [nilium/codf](https://github.com/nilium/codf) - Config file parser for Go in the style of nginx (Migrated to https://git.sr.ht/~nilium/codf)
+- [nilium/codf](https://github.com/nilium/codf) - Config file parser for Go in the style of nginx.
 - [jodoherty/httpsreversesshproxy](https://github.com/jodoherty/httpsreversesshproxy) - HTTPS reverse proxy through an SSH tunnel
 - [mdlayher/sshttp](https://github.com/mdlayher/sshttp) - Package sshttp provides functionality that enables some functionality of Go's net/http package to be used with SSH servers using SFTP.
 MIT Licensed.
 - [valpackett/443d](https://github.com/valpackett/443d) - TLS with HTTP/2 proxying, demultiplexed with SSH, on your port 443